Announcement:5 October 2019

 Total Floor Area:8,800 square feet | 818 square meters

-The Cobán Guatemala Temple will be a single-level building of approximately 8,800 square feet to be built on the site of meetinghouse for the Cobán 2nd Ward.
-Plans also call for a replacement meetinghouse and a temple patron housing facility to be constructed on site.
+The Cobán Guatemala Temple will be a single-level building of approximately 8,800 square feet to be built next to the meetinghouse for the Cobán 2nd Ward.
+Plans also call for a temple patron housing facility to be constructed behind the temple.

 On May 25, 2020, an official exterior rendering of the Cobán Guatemala Temple was released.

 On May 25, 2020, the location of the Cobán Guatemala Temple was announced.
 The temple will be constructed in the southeastern section of the city in Zone 8 adjacent to the meetinghouse for the Cobán 2nd Ward.2

 On October 5, 2019, President Russell M. Nelson announced plans to construct the Cobán Guatemala Temple at the 189th Semiannual General Conference.3

 - "See What the New Temples in Guatemala and Japan Will Look Like," The Church of Jesus Christ of Latter-day Saints News Release, 5 May 2020.